Updated: Feb 16

-Directly relevant to the 2020 US Election, Putnam and Garrett (2020) in The Upswing trace the continual and ongoing rebalancing in the I-We-I --- in Metaeconomic terms, balancing the I&We, which is also influenced by election results --- in the American system, looking over the period of the early-1900s through the 2020s, which shows
+Empirical evidence for the need to recognize and seek balance is provided in Putnam and Garrett (2020) in the notion of The Upswing.
+It is about the continual and ongoing need for rebalancing in the I-We-I --- in Metaeconomic terms, balancing the I&We --- in the American system, looking over the period of the early-1900s through the 2020s, which shows

 … that Americans in the first two thirds of the twentieth century enjoyed both rapid economic growth and greater equality and community—the best of both worlds—and conversely, Americans since the Sixties have had both slow growth and less equality and community—the worst of both worlds (Putnam and Garrett, 2020, p.
 340).